For Immediate Release: September 26, 2005

 Contact - BIS Public Affairs 202-482-2721

-Acting Assistant Secretary for Export Enforcement Wendy L. Wysong commended BIS’s San Jose Field Office for its work on this investigation.
+Acting Assistant Secretary Wendy L. Wysong commended the Boston Field Office for its efforts in this investigation.